-SECTION VI: AGENCY CAPACITY
+SECTION IX: AGENCY CAPACITY

-- A. How long has your organization served homeless populations?

-- □ 10 or more years

-- □ 5-9 years

-- □ Less than 5 years

-B. Is your organization an active member of any of the following?
+your organization served homeless populations?
+IO or more years 5-9 years Less than 5 years nization an active member of any of the following?
 Please check those that apply.

-- □ Balance of State Continuum of Care:

-- Regional/Local Planning Meetings

-- State/Local Consolidated Plan Process

-- Regional/Local Homeless Committees

-Please provide documentation of membership to organizations (letter signed by organization chair). (att.6)

-C. How does sub recipient agency staff participate in these meetings/groups?

-- Please describe level of involvement.
+Continuum of Care: Regional/Local Planning Meetings State/Local Consolidated Plan Process Regional/Local Homeless Committees 1.
+How a gency staff participate in these meetings/groups?
+Please describe level of involvement.
+2. Descril be your proposed project will collaborate with the Continuum of Care.
+3. Descril be your usage of the HMIS designed by the Continuum of Care 4.
+Descril be how your agency uses the Coordinated Entry system operating in your CoC

+5. How does thi s project address the needs of persons experiencing homelessness or at risk of becoming hon neless in : your serv ice a rea?

-D. Briefly describe the organization's board of director's fiscal oversight committee.
+6. Briefly describe the organization's board of director's fiscal oversight committee.
 How many members does it have, how often does it meet, and what are its responsibilities?

-Are there policies and procedures?
+7. Are there policies and procedures?
 If so, what entity is responsible for oversight?

-- 1. Attach List of Board Members for sub recipient agency (att.
-7) - 2.
-Attach an Organization Chart of sub recipient agency (att.
-8) - E. What type of financial management system does the organization have?
+8. What type of financial management system does the organization have?
 Describe the organization's system of checks and balances in its fiscal management.
 What is the division of responsibilities to ensure good fiscal oversight?
-Explain who maintains the organization's accounting records and if there is a software system utilized, please be specific as to the type and capabilities of the software or accounting system. - 1.
-Attach a copy of the agency's most recent audit. (att.
-9) - 2.
-Attach a completed W-9 Form for Sub recipient. (att.
-10)
+Explain who maintains the organization's accounting records and if there is a software system utilized, please be specific as to the type and capabilities of the software or accounting system.

-F. Does your agency have pending civil or criminal proceedings filed or being processed currently or have been processed over the past three years?
-If the answer is "yes" an explanation must be provided with official documentation or court record that demonstrates the status of the issue:

-G. Provide an address and physical description of the shelter and/or service delivery site.
-Domestic Violence providers provide only physical description:

-H. Explain how your agency will identify and document homeless status of a client.
-Per 576.500 Recordkeeping and reporting requirements (b) Homeless Status:

-I. Are there any current HUD findings against the agency?
+9. Does your agency have pending civil or criminal proceedings filed or being processed currently or have been processed over the past three years?
+If the answer is "yes" an explanation must be provided with official documentation or court record that demonstrates the status of the issue: 10.
+Provide an address and physical description of the shelter and/or service delivery site.
+(Domestic Violence providers provide only physical description) 11.
+Explain how your agency will identify and document homeless status of a client.
+Per 576.500 Recordkeeping and reporting requirements (b) Homeless Status: 12.
+Are there any current HUD findings against the agency?
 If yes, please explain: